 Your doctor will discuss with you the side effects you might expect from your particular course of chemotherapy.

 - Why do side effects arise, and how can they affect treatment?

 Why do side effects arise, and how can they affect treatment?

 Side effects arise because chemotherapy drugs cannot differentiate between cancer cells and rapidly dividing healthy cells.
 The drugs often attack normal tissues or organs, causing inconvenience, discomfort and even death.
 Side effects may be temporary or chronic, mild or life-threatening.
 If side effects prevent the administration of chemotherapy on schedule at the proper dosage, they can reduce the effectiveness of the treatment.

 - How often will I have chemotherapy treatments?

 A course of chemotherapy usually comprises several cycles of treatment and rest.
 Your specific schedule will depend on the type of cancer and the drug combination being used.
 An individual treatment session may take a few minutes or a few hours.
 The treatment cycle may last anywhere from one day to one month or more, with treatments given daily or weekly.
 There are usually four to six treatment cycles.

 How is chemotherapy given?

-Chemotherapy can be given in several ways, from a pill or an IV line to an injection into a vein or directly into the spinal fluid.
+Chemotherapy can be given in several ways, from a pill or an intravenous line (IV line), to an injection into a vein or directly into the spinal fluid.
 Some kinds of chemotherapy are administered at a hospital or outpatient facility, while others can be given at home.
 For patients undergoing IV treatment, your doctor may recommend implanting a venous access device (VAD) to make it easier for both the patient and doctor to deliver the medicine at each appointment.